Swiddis/swiddis.github.io/_posts/2021-11-15-Descending-Arrays.md

     print(i, round(mean, 3), round(guess, 3), round(mean - guess, 3), sep='\t')
 ```

-After turning this over in our head a few times and running it, we see:
+After mulling over this result and running it, we see:
 ```
 3       1.501   1.5     0.001
 4       1.832   1.833   -0.001